-Port Moresby, the capital of Papua New Guinea and the principal international gateway in to the country, is located on a quite spectacular headland that faces out in to Gulf of Papua.
+Port Moresby 101 – the capital city of Papua New Guinea and the principal international gateway in to the country is located on a quite spectacular headland that faces out in to Gulf of Papua.

 The largest city in the South Pacific with a population of around 350,000, Port Moresby (or POM as it is often described locally) has what you might call an image problem – a firmly entrenched reputation as a violent and dangerous place, where the streets are not safe to walk on, and venturing out on them is basically taking your life in your hands…